-This is an optional input flag that, when present, specifies that PoolQ should simply ignore reads that are too short to contain a barcode and hairpin.
-By default, PoolQ considers reads files with short hairpins to be badly formed and exits.
+This is an optional input flag that, when present, specifies that PoolQ should simply ignore reads that are too short to contain both barcode sequences.
+By default, PoolQ considers files containing short reads to be badly formed and exits.
 By specifying this flag, you indicate that PoolQ should simply skip these short reads; a count of the number of skipped short reads will be available in the quality file.